tshepang/blog/content/2008-movie-review.md

 The best cast is a tie between *interMission* (a bunch of memorable and eccentric characters) and [No Country for Old Men] (a small solid set of rural American characters).
-The runner-ups is a tie between *Friends With Money* (very honest and fresh performances) and *The Lookout*.
+The runner-up is that of *The Lookout*.
 The best characterisations was in [The New World] for the colorful portrayal of the Native Americans.